The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Conclusions

 Our analysis integrates three key components: (i) a self-consistent description of the unperturbed dark-matter profile, including spike formation, annihilation-driven core development, and stellar heating; (ii) an analytic framework that captures the dynamical impact of a secondary compact object through a well-defined \emph{scouring radius}; and (iii) full numerical evaluations of the line-of-sight integral for a wide range of dark companion masses, orbital separations, system ages, and spike slopes.
 These elements combine to yield a clear physical picture: the extent to which a companion suppresses the annihilation signal is controlled primarily by the ratio $s=r_{\rm scour}/R_{\rm core}$, the companion’s mass and lifetime, and the slope of the underlying spike.

 Three main conclusions emerge from our study:

-\begin{enumerate} \item \textbf{Dynamically heated or relaxed spikes are highly susceptible to suppression.} When the spike slope satisfies $\gamma_{\rm sp}\lesssim2$, the binding energy decreases toward small radii, and the companion can excavate a region significantly larger than the annihilation core.
-In this regime, even a modest companion with $m_2\sim10^4\,M_\odot$ at separations of $\mathcal{O}(100\,\mathrm{AU})$ can reduce the annihilation flux by one to two orders of magnitude.
-The effect is amplified if the nuclear star cluster has already softened the spike.
+\begin{enumerate} \item \textbf{Dynamically heated or relaxed spikes are highly susceptible to suppression.} When $\gamma_{\rm sp}\lesssim2$, the binding energy is lower at small radii and the companion can easily excavate a region significantly larger than the annihilation core; even a modest companion with $m_2\sim10^4\,M_\odot$ at separations of $\mathcal{O}(100\,\mathrm{AU})$ can reduce the annihilation flux by one to two orders of magnitude.
+For $\gamma_{\rm sp}\gtrsim2$, the onset of large scouring requires more extreme binaries, but the steep $J$-factor scaling of Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}) means that comparable suppression levels are achievable once $r_{\rm scour}/r_{\rm core}$ exceeds a few.
+The effect is amplified when the nuclear star cluster has already softened the spike.

-\item \textbf{Adiabatic Gondolo--Silk spikes are resilient but increasingly disfavoured by Galactic Center observations.} For $\gamma_{\rm sp}>2$, the profile is steep enough that the binding energy near the center is dominated by small radii; the scouring radius grows only weakly with the injected orbital energy.
-As a result, a dark companion produces little or no observable suppression.
-However, such steep spikes are already in tension with gamma-ray observations from H.E.S.S.\ and with dynamical modeling of the nuclear star cluster, which point toward shallower present-day slopes.
+\item \textbf{Adiabatic Gondolo--Silk spikes are harder to scour but not immune to suppression.} For $\gamma_{\rm sp}>2$, the binding energy diverges toward the center and the scouring radius grows only weakly with the injected orbital energy, requiring more massive and long-lived companions to drive significant excavation.
+However, once $r_{\rm scour}$ exceeds $r_{\rm core}$ by a moderate factor, the steep $J$-factor scaling $J_{\rm mod}/J_{\rm sp}\propto(r_{\rm scour}/r_{\rm core})^{3-2\gamma_{\rm sp}}$ can produce order-of-magnitude suppression even in this regime.
+Such steep spikes are in any case already in tension with gamma-ray observations from H.E.S.S.\ and with dynamical modeling of the nuclear star cluster, which point toward shallower present-day slopes.

 \item \textbf{Astrophysical suppression creates major degeneracies in the interpretation of indirect searches.} A null detection from the Galactic Center does not uniquely imply small annihilation cross sections; it may instead reflect the dynamical history of the nucleus.
 Constraints on $\langle\sigma v\rangle$ that assume a smooth or mildly contracted halo may be overly stringent by factors of $10$--$100$ if even a single intermediate-mass companion is present.
 Future indirect searches must therefore marginalize over a structured astrophysical prior that includes dynamical scouring. \end{enumerate}